Visit our admissions webpages to view our English language entry requirements.

-Selection procedures follow those determined for the five-year BDS programme, including Multiple Mini Interviews.
+Selection procedures follow those determined for the five-year BDS programme, including an Interview.
 Applications must reach UCAS by 15 October 2019.
 A maximum of four choices on the UCAS form may be made for programmes which lead to a professional qualification in dentistry.
 All suitably qualified graduates with biomedical-related science or healthcare degrees, as judged by the faculty, are eligible to apply.
 Approximately 20 places are available on the programme and applications from Channel Islands and overseas fee-paying graduates will be considered.

 No offers are made without an interview.
 Interviews are held between January and May and you must be available for interview in order to be considered for admission.
 A large number of applications are received for Dentistry.
 Although we recognise that this is an anxious time for you, all applications are carefully considered, and therefore you should not expect a response until the cycle has been completed in early May.
 During the 2020/21 Admissions cycle, interviews will be conducted remotely with a panel of two interviewers.
 Interviewers will assess communication skills, exploring general social and ethical issues, normally health related.
 They will also assess the interviewee’s general suitability for the programme and as a health professional, how the interviewee will contribute to the university as a whole.